Guyana oil producers ramp up exports to thirsty European refiners | Headlines

 - Guyana

-Oil producers in Guyana this year have boosted exports to European buyers seeking alternatives to Russian crude, according to vessel monitoring data.
+Oil producers in Guyana are boosting exports to European buyers seeking alternatives to Russian crude, according to vessel monitoring data.

 Government bans on Russian oil since the invasion of Ukraine have spurred demand for alternative crudes, and Guyanese oil fits refiners from Britain to Italy better than rival Latin American grades do.
 So far this year, 49% of Guyana's total oil exports have headed for Europe, up from 16% in 2021.
 Cargoes to Europe averaged 110,000 bpd from January through early September, according to Refinitiv Eikon tanker tracking data, more than the entire daily volume shipped to all destinations in 2021.